 Symptoms include nausea, vomiting, diarrhea, stomach cramps and fever.
 They appear 12 to 36 hours after exposure.
 They often go away within a few days.
 Many people are contagious before they show symptoms.
 The virus can stay in feces for several weeks.
 Most people will get it several times in their life.

 Help prevent it.

-- Report positive stool sample results by calling 360-728-2235 and by faxing lab results to (360) 813-1168.
+- Report stool sample results—send results to the confidential fax (360) 813-1168.

 Report more than 1 suspected case of norovirus.

 If your school, childcare center, nursing home or healthcare facility has more than 1 suspected case of norovirus:

 - To report, call the reporting line at 360-728-2235.

 Information for schools and childcare on halting the spread of norovirus.
 Read more.